 Use the 80-20 rule to focus your resources in order to realise greater results.
 Identify what 20 percent of a products features are used 80 percent of the time and concentrate design and testing efforts on those resources.
 Or identify what critical 20 percent of a product’s features are responsible for 80 percent of the revenue and concentrate on that.

 The 80-20 rule can help you decide what to redesign, what parts of a product or your time to downplay, what to throw away, or where to invest your scarce resources.
-It can help you resist efforts to correct and optimize designs beyond the critical 20 percent as more would yield diminishing returns.
+It can help you resist efforts to correct and optimise designs beyond the critical 20 percent as more would yield diminishing returns.